 Understanding Sound Effects

 Sound effects play a pivotal role in any media format.
 They add depth, emotion, and realism to projects.
-Without good sound, a scene simply lacks life.
+Without good sound, a scene lacks life.

 Definition of Sound Effects